-Each fall, the Alumni Association celebrates the achievements of outstanding individuals, alumni societies, and alumni chapters that have demonstrated exceptional commitment and leadership to the Alumni Association and the University during the previous year.
+Each fall, the Alumni Association celebrates the achievements of outstanding individuals, alumni societies, and alumni networks that have demonstrated exceptional commitment and leadership to the Alumni Association and the University during the previous year.
 These awards recognize and celebrate those who contribute to the mission of the Alumni Association by connecting alumni, students, and friends in lifelong support of the University of Minnesota and each other.

 Outstanding Society of the Year

-College of Design
+College of Pharmacy

-Outstanding Alumni Chapter of the Year
+Outstanding Network of the Year

 U40 Alumni Leader